Athos1972/baangt/docs/index.rst

-.. baangt documentation master file, created by sphinx-quickstart on Wed Jan 22 20:01:05 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to ``baangt``!
 ==================================
 ``baangt`` is the new, open source test suite, that grows along with your requirements.
 From simple recoding based automation to